dhananjaylatkar/dhananjaylatkar.github.io/content/posts/add-freebsd-ipv4.md

 weight: 2006
 ---

-This is quick how-to guide on adding to FreeBSD machine.
+This is a quick how-to guide on adding to FreeBSD machine.

 ## Set permanent IP {#set-permanent-ip}